64nYm3d3/CheatSheet/Networks/Technical/Basics.md

 Icon Guide
 ![Icon Guide](http://www.conceptdraw.com/How-To-Guide/picture/Cisco-switches-and-hubs-Design-elements.png)

+Common networking equipment
+-

 #### Hubs

 A dumb device allowing computers to communicate with eachother.
-Hubs dont segment networks, they connect network segments.
-All hosts hear data being on the same line.
+* Hubs dont segment networks, they connect network segments.
+* All hosts hear data being on the same line.

 #### Switch

 A device that separates collision domains on a network segment, but not broadcast domains.

-All hosts in the same broadcast domain hear broadcasts sent to FF:FF:FF:FF:FF:FF on the local network.
-(Layer 2) These forward or filter frames
+* All hosts in the same broadcast domain hear broadcasts sent to FF:FF:FF:FF:FF:FF on the local network.
+(Layer 2)
+* These forward or filter frames

 #### Router
 A device that efficiently breaks up broadcast domains, they also provide connections to WAN services through a serial interface for WAN connections.